Over the course of COVID-19, we have been tracking four key things using loyalty data taken from over 600 stores using LoyaltyLion:

 4. The propensity for customers to kickstart new brand relationships

-Another month has passed with social distancing, working from home and Zoom quiz nights having become the everyday way of life.
+And now, yet another month has passed with social distancing, working from home and Zoom quiz nights becoming the everyday way of life.
 But what does another month of data tell us about customer loyalty and how your ability to retain valuable customers is being impacted by the ongoing COVID-19 situation?